evildmp/diataxis-documentation-framework/complex-hierarchies.rst

-Then perhaps it makes sense to be freer with the structure, in some parts (say, the tutorial) allowing the developer-facing content to follow on from the user-facing material, while completely separating the contibutors' how-to guides from both.
+Then perhaps it makes sense to be freer with the structure, in some parts (say, the tutorial) allowing the developer-facing content to follow on from the user-facing material, while completely separating the contributors' how-to guides from both.

 And so on.
 If the structure is not `the simple, uncomplicated structure we